 It turns out carpet remnants are great items to have in the trunk of your car if the wheels get stuck on snow or ice and you need traction in bad weather.
 The next time you get stuck, simply ram the carpet underneath the stuck wheels—just make sure they’re stopped and not in motion—before slowly accelerating.
 (Gunning it will only dig yourself deeper.)

-Not only will the carpet remnants help get you out of a literal jam, but it’s an easy way to repurpose an item that would otherwise go in the garbage.
+Not only will the carpet remnant help you out of a literal jam, but it’s an easy way to repurpose an item that would otherwise go in the garbage.
 Items like a rubber bathmat or old towel—or even a piece of cardboard—also work wonders when you need a bit of extra traction in the winter.
 You can also sprinkle ordinary kitty litter or sand around the tires to give a bit of necessary extra traction.
 (Learn the safest and fastest way to remove snow from your car.)

 Next, find out why you need to keep a nail file in your car this winter.